S3-working-group/s3-practical-guide-french/content/src/patterns/sense-making-and-decision-making/respond-to-organizational-drivers.md

-# Répondre aux Drivers Organisationnels
+# Répondre aux Moteurs Organisationnels

 <summary>
 Respond to all organizational drivers you are responsible for, in order of priority, by fulfilling the requirements you determine necessary in each case.